 Creative leadership is based on the concept of building collaborative teams to develop innovative ideas.
-But it’s not only about innovation and creating new things; it’s also about being able to adapt to a world that continually changes.
+But it’s not only about innovation and creating new things; it’s also about adapting to a world that continually changes.

 Creative leaders are aware of this, but they don’t only want to survive; they want to thrive.
 Therefore, they create conditions for inspiring creativity in their teams to evolve and grow.
 They focus on challenging their employees by encouraging them to work as a team for a common goal.
-But not in the traditional way, they create an environment that promotes innovating thinking and mission-driven management.
+But not in the traditional way; they create an environment that promotes innovative thinking and mission-driven management.

 Here are 5 practical tips for becoming a creative leader: